conradarcturus/lang-metadata/README.md

   - [ ] Sort
     - [ ] By Population
     - [ ] By Name
+  - [ ] Selection
   - [ ] Export
 - [ ] Manage data sources
   - [ ] Load different subsets of data
-  - [ ] Definitions of what a language is
+  - [ ] Show results based on different definitions of what a language is
     - [ ] ISO Languages, Macrolanguages, and Language Families
     - [ ] Glottolog Languoids
     - [ ] Inclusive